Preview book 1, beginning

 ‘And you think I could help?’

-‘I have seen your playfulness on screen.
+‘I’ve seen your playfulness on screen.
 And I’m sort of hoping it wasn’t all acting.’

 Jack only just kept himself from gaping.